tapani-io/cli-convert-currency/README.md

-# cli-convert-currency
+# Convertcoin

-A very simple command-line program to convert one currency into another.
+A simple command-line program to convert one currency into another.

 The program uses [ExchangeRate.host](https://exchangerate.host) API for fetching conversion rates.